 There are a couple of small campgrounds, a few private lakefront homes, and the Quinault Lodge on the southeast side of the lake.
 The Quinault Reservation occupies the lower Quinault River Valley, starting south of the Queets River Valley (along the coast to the north) and following the coastline to the south centered on the Quinault River.

-Quinault rainforest and Kestner Homestead
+Quinault Rainforest and Kestner Homestead

-When we stayed at the Kalaloch campground we visited the rainforest.
+When we stayed at the Kalaloch campground, we visited the rainforest.
 It was the last place we visited in Olympic National Park.
 It is located at the southwest corner of the park.
 Just like the rest of Olympic Nationa Park, this rainforest is wet.
 After all, it is a rainforest.

 The rainforest creates a wet challenge to homesteading that is difficult to overcome.
-Unlike the desert where nothing wants to grow for the lack of water, in a rainforest, everything wants to grow and the growth will make all your progress disappear under a blanket of new vegetation all before the next spring planting season.
+Unlike the desert, where nothing wants to grow for the lack of water, in a rainforest, everything wants to grow, and the growth will make all your progress disappear under a blanket of new vegetation, all before the next spring planting season.

 The Kestner Homestead

-Anton’s vision failed
+Anton’s vision failed.

 Orlo Higley

-Orlo Higley, great-grandson of the first postmaster at Lake Quinault eventually purchased the property from the Kestner’s in 1944.
-He too was unsuccessful at creating a commercial farm and sold the property to the National Park Service in 1986.
-Orlo Higley built the first building on the property that was not made entirely from wood.
+Orlo Higley, great-grandson of the first postmaster at Lake Quinault, eventually purchased the property from the Kestners in 1944.
+He, too, was unsuccessful at creating a commercial farm and sold the property to the National Park Service in 1986.
+Orlo Higley built the first building on the property that was not entirely made from wood.
 This new structure has steel skin and dimensional lumber.

 I hesitate to call the farm a failure and the operations of the National Park Service a rescue.
 The National Park Service has a long history of converting private land into parkland without regard for historical private ownership.
 Overall I am happy to be able to enjoy visiting places like this but I still have reservations about some of their techniques.